fchris82/docker-symfony/README.md

 - switch on and off the xdebug
 - PHP configuration from ENV

+## How to use

+You need to edit files outside `builds` directory.
+In files in the `builds` directory are generated, you mustn't edit it directly!

+The templates are in the `config` directory.

+### Generate files

+    make -s all

+### Build and push

+    make -s build-all

+This script will build doctrine image and push to hub.
+It will run long.

+### Build only one

+Go to conrate build directory and run `make -s build` command.

 ## Environment variables

 | Name | E.g. value | Description |